A guilty verdict and conviction in court is not necessarily the end of the road.

 Second, your attorney must know how to comb through the trial court records and be able to recognize the types of prejudicial errors that appellate courts will find most compelling.
 He/she should have mastered the art of framing the appellate issues a way that leaves the appeals court with no choice but to overturn your conviction.

 Third, your lawyer must know how to seek further avenues of recourse should the appeals court side against you.
-If your initial appeal is "affirmed" (which means that the trial court's proceedings remains intact) you may appeal it further to an even higher court.
+If your initial appeal is "affirmed" (which means that the trial court's proceedings remain intact) you may appeal it further to an even higher court.
 If your case is a California state case, you file this appeal with the Supreme Court of California.
 If your case is a federal case, you file this appeal with the United States Supreme Court.

 The California Supreme Court will only accept certain cases.and only if those cases are properly filed within the designated timeframes.5 This is why having an attorney who is well-versed with California's appeal laws is critical.
 Failure to abide by these rules will result in an automatic rejection of your case.